 - Focuses the team on the value they can add to their organisation

 - Enables teams to adapt to changes in the operating environment

 - Improves team dynamics and ways of working

 - Enhances how the team learns and develops

 - Was created by expert practitioners including John Leary-Joyce and Professor Peter Hawkins and uses highly regarded tools and models such as the Hawkins’ Five Disciplines model

 We have also developed a unique team 360 feedback tool, called Team Connect 360 which is often the starting point for a team and their coach to develop an understanding of the issues they might focus on in a Systemic Team Coaching Programme.

-Only people who have completed our Systemic Team Coaching Certificate are licensed to use this powerful online team 360 tool.
+Only people who have completed our Systemic Team Coaching Certificate are accredited to use this powerful online team 360 tool.